Above: One of the skeletons discovered under part of Liverpool Street Station while constructing a new ticket hall for Crossrail.

 In 1674 the hospital was removed to a new site further west, occupying land on the north side of the street called London Wall, beside the southern side of Finsbury Circus.
 The move enabled a much large hospital to be built.

-In 1812 the hospital was moved to a third site in Lambeth.
+In 1812 the hospital was moved to the third site – this time in Lambeth.
 When the hospital vacated the buildings on that site they were used for housing the Imperial War Museum.

-In 1931 the hospital transferred from Lambeth to an even larger site at West Wickham where it remains to this day.
+In 1931 the hospital transferred from Lambeth to the fourth site – an even larger site at West Wickham where it remains to this day.